lynchp35/Philip_Portfolio/README.md

 [LinkedIn](https://www.linkedin.com/in/philip-lynch-m35/)

 # Project 01: Evaluating Text-to-Video Models
-# Evaluating Text-to-Video Models

 This project represents a convergence of machine learning, video and image processing, and natural language processing (NLP) in pursuit of a novel and innovative quality evaluation metric for video output from text-to-video models.
-The project combines a custom-built image naturalness and human interpretability classifier with advanced text similarity techniques to produce more precise and dependable performance scores.
+The project combines a custom-built image naturalness and a human interpretable classifier with advanced text similarity techniques to produce more precise and dependable performance scores.
 This initiative employs the latest state-of-the-art image generation and processing technology to enhance user experience and elevate quality of generated videos.

 Our paper covering our work can be found [here](assets/Chivileva_Lynch_FinalYearProject.pdf).